Backend plugin for sorl-thumbnail that optimizes thumbnails

 This package, is a pluggable backend to sorl-thumbnail that attempts to do a good job of optimizing the generated thumbnail just right after it has been written to disk.

-First, simply pip install optisorl.
+pip install optisorl.

 Then add, in your Django settings: